 Parks are favorite sites for geocachers, but some have a perpetual ban on the game.
 The National Park Service doesn't allow geocaching on any of the lands it administers, because of the need to preserve fragile environments.
 Parks Canada has a similar position, though they refer to it as an interim policy while they decide on a more permanent set of rules.
 Geocachers are not allowed to hide any physical caches on land overseen by Parks Canada.

 Many state parks will allow geocaching with some limitations.
 Park policies can vary widely between locations, so it's always important to contact the parks directly when placing a cache.
 Some parks may only require that you register the cache with them so they know where it is, while others have specific rules dictating where you can and can't put a cache.
 Some geocachers have followed the philosophy that hiding a cache isn't a problem until someone makes it one, but most argue that such an attitude is harmful for the hobby and casts all geocachers in a bad light.

-For more information about geocaching, check out the links on the next page.
+For more information about geocaching, check out the links below.

 - "Development of a Final Policy on Geocaching in Protected Heritage Areas Managed by Parks Canada".
 Parks Canada. http://www.pc.gc.ca/docs/pc/poli/interim/geocaching_e.asp